Evidence — Key Findings from 1,227 Arkansas Public Records

 This language describes a political relationship, not a standard financial transaction.

 The Auditor’s office also served as APERS’s de facto media response coordinator.
-When Arkansas Times journalist Jennifer Lenow sent APERS a request for comment about the Israel Bonds investments, Executive Director Amy Fecher’s first action was not to consult APERS’s own communications staff — it was to forward the inquiry to Jason Brady at the Auditor’s office with “FYI,” CC’ing Spadoni.
+When Arkansas Times journalist Jennifer Lenow sent APERS a request for comment about the sovereign bond investments, Executive Director Amy Fecher’s first action was not to consult APERS’s own communications staff — it was to forward the inquiry to Jason Brady at the Auditor’s office with “FYI,” CC’ing Spadoni.
 Separately, when ATRS Executive Director Mark White sent the ATRS board a heads-up about the Arkansas Times investigation, Brady forwarded that email the same evening to Milligan’s personal AOL email address — routing state business communications outside the official state email system.
 The next morning — a Saturday — Brady forwarded the same chain to Stacy Peterson, the Auditor’s communications staff.

 3b.
 Board voted before staff had a contact